Positive Research results from Henley Business School

 Reflections

 Working with an NGO like MOT South Africa has shown how capable, resourceful, and passionate a team they are, and together with the findings in working with the assignment, it has strengthened the belief that they are a part of the solution in the long run.
 We sincerely hope this assignment can contribute to future work in MOT South Africa.
 The module has allowed us with a purpose to apply several learnings from both the R&R module and earlier modules from our MBA journey.
 We agree that this module has given us an experience we will remember for the rest of our lives.
-We genuinely appreciate that MOT South Africa had shown us their trust and stood with open arms when we investigated their
+We genuinely appreciate that MOT South Africa had shown us their trust and stood with open arms when we investigated their organisation.
+It has been a fantastic experience, and not at least genuinely inspiring.

 Thank you to the Henley Business School Team, Anne Marie Antonsen, Jacob Kjærhus, Pascal Ximenez and Stine Luise Goll for affording MOT South Africa the opportunity to work with you.
 We truly appreciate the valuable insights given!